 He looked for any way to continue his Olympic dream and found it in the sport of ski jumping.
 Realising that no other British skiers competed in this area, Eddie had found himself a way in.
 But this was only the beginning, as a number of hurdles were in place to stop amateurs competing at the Olympics.
 But with significant skiing experience, Eddie was no amateur and took well to ski jumping.
 Even though he was not the masterful skier that his rivals were – due in part to the age he took it up, he still broke the British world record and continued to improve his personal bests.

-By the winter of 1987, while working as a plasterer and living in a Finnish mental hospital, just to save money – Eddie got the call he had been waiting for.
-He was able to represent Great Britain at the 1987 World Championships in Bavaria.
+By the winter of 1987, while working as a plasterer, Eddie got the call he had been waiting for.
+He was to represent Great Britain at the 1987 World Championships in Bavaria.
 This was an unbelievable feat for a man who was funding his own dream.
 His performance at the World Championships was good enough to qualify Eddie for the Winter Olympics the following year.

 It was Eddie’s appearance at the Winter Olympics in Calgary in 1988 that changed the face of athletics forever.
-Normally known for its complete dedication to peak performance, the Olympic Games were about to receive a stark reminder of what sport truly means to the world.
-When Eddie stepped out to compete in the prestigious games, he was under the microscope already – with many deciding he was not good enough to compete.
+Renowned for its complete dedication to peak performance, the Olympic Games were about to receive a stark reminder of what sport truly means to the world.
+From the minute Eddie stepped out to compete in the prestigious games he was under the microscope, with many believing he was not good enough to compete.
 But what Eddie lacked in top-level talent, he made up for in determination.

 The crowd began to cheer for Eddie as he stood at the top of the ski jump, prepared for the biggest jump of his life.
 Eddie and the world took a collective deep breath as he stood atop the 90m slopes hoping to wow the world.
 But he would have to land this jump.

-He did, and in doing so he earned himself another personal best and a British record.
+And he did!
+Earned himself another personal best and a British record.
 Pumping his fists with a beaming smile on his face, the crowd began to cheer louder, prompting Eddie to flap his arms up and down, impersonating an Eagle.

 Eddie became the face of the games and an Olympic icon for his down-to-earth personality.
-His attitude brought the world to their feet, celebrating Eddie’s achievements with him.
-The International Olympic Committee didn’t look so fondly upon Eddie’s perceived achievements and brought in the Eddie the Eagle Rule in 1990 to stop future amateurs from reaching the biggest stage.
+But despite the fact Eddie's winning attitude and performance brought the world to their feet, The International Olympic Committee didn’t look so fondly upon Eddie’s perceived achievements.
+In 1990, they brought in the Eddie the Eagle Rule to stop future amateurs from reaching the biggest stage.

-It required hopefuls to be placed in the top 50 of the world’s competitors or be ranked in the top 30% to compete in international standard events.
+The new rule required hopefuls to be placed in the top 50 of the world’s competitors or be ranked in the top 30% to compete in international standard events.
 But Eddie’s legacy was already confirmed.
-Utterly loved all across the world, Eddie was quickly picked to appear in a host of adverts and television shows.
+Utterly loved all across the world, Eddie was picked to appear in a host of adverts and television shows.

-Book Eddie the Eagle Edwards for your gala dinner, award ceremony, product launch or other corporate events for an extraordinary inspirational speech encapsulating the trials and tribulations of the great Olympian.
-Simply contact us by filling in our online contact form or by calling a booking agent directly on 0207 1010 553.
+Book Eddie the Eagle Edwards for your next event for an extraordinary inspirational speech encapsulating the trials and tribulations of the great Olympian.
+Simply contact us by filling in our online contact form or by calling a dedicated booking agent directly on 0207 1010 553.

 To discuss the details of your event or book one of our exciting Olympic and Paralympic speakers, call a booking agent at Champions Olympic Speakers on 0207 1010 553 or complete our online contact form.